pgexperts/patroni-cluster-guide/terraform/README.md

-This is based heavily on https://github.com/monzo/etcd3-terraform and this blog
+The etcd part of this terraform is based heavily on https://github.com/monzo/etcd3-terraform and this blog
 post: [Very Robust etcd](https://monzo.com/blog/2017/11/29/very-robust-etcd/)

 Notable changes include: